ayushlohmod/100-days-of-code/log.md

 - destination

-For some reason the image is unable to upload to sanity server showing some erroe i will try to fix that tomorrow and upload the latest changes to the <https://github.com/ayushlohmod/shareWall>
+For some reason the image is unable to upload to sanity server showing some erroe it is showing some undefined error i will solv it as soon as posible and i will try to fix that tomorrow and upload the latest changes to the <https://github.com/ayushlohmod/shareWall> also